denisse-orellana/game_download/README.md

 bundle exec figaro install
 ```

-To checked the location of the files on the rails console, search for the service url:
+To checked the location of the files on the rails console, search for the service url as it follows:

 ```console
 Game.last.box.image.service_url